brittlewis12/witness-budgets/budgets/qrk1d-demo-results.md

 - For iterative/server workloads, startup costs would amortize differently
 - Python's speed advantage is acceptable given the verification value Lean provides

-**Conclusion**: Both implementations are performant for this metadata computation task.
-Python's 2x speed advantage is offset by Lean's formal correctness guarantees.
-The absolute performance (15-32 ms) is excellent for both.
+**Conclusion**: Both implementations remain fast; Python's ≈1.70× edge is expected given its lighter runtime, while Lean delivers the formally verified witness with only ~15 ms extra latency.

 ---